 Customer feedback analysis is an easy way to understand how users are feeling about your product.

-For example, an NPS survey gives you a quantifiable metric to track, and if followed by an open-ended question, it helps you understand why users give specific answers.
+For example, an NPS survey gives you a quantifiable metric to track, and if followed by an open-ended question, it helps you understand why users give specific answers when collecting customer feedback.